2011

 Shanghai East San Mateo Pan fried pork buns

-Shanghai Pan fried pork buns ($5.50 for 6) had a beautiful crisp brown bottom and good skin thickness.
-They were hot and took a while, but proved to be worth the wait.
-Big meat chunks, a little bit of soup inside but one of the better ones in the San Francisco Bay Area.
+Shanghai Pan fried pork buns ($6.50 for 6) had a light brown bottoms and good skin thickness.
+They were hot and took a while to cool down.
+These should be ordered only by fans of this dish.
+Big meat chunks, a little bit of soup inside some buns.
+RIP Sunny Shanghai in San Bruno serves up the best version of these.
 Be sure to check out our Shanghai restaurant reviews to see how the real deal is.

 Shanghai East San Mateo Green Onion Pancake

-Green Onion Pancake ($4.50) Pre sliced pieces with slight good scallion flavor and just the right level crispiness and flakiness.
+Green Onion Pancake ($4.50) Pre sliced pieces with a slight scallion flavor and a reasonable level crispiness and flakiness.

 Shanghai East San Mateo Ji Cai and Shredded pork with Rice cake